garrandall/popular-music-data/tracks/b-----i-m-madonna-madonna-nicki-minaj.md

 (Bitch I'm Madonna)
 Who do you think you are?
-(Bitch I'm Madonna, Bitch I'm Madonna) You gonna mess this Lucky Star (Bitch I'm Madonna, Bitch I'm Madonna) Ooh, oh, oh ooh (Bitch I'm Madonna, Bitch I'm Madonna) Who do you think you are?
+(Bitch I'm Madonna, Bitch I'm Madonna) You gonna mess this Lucky Star (Bitch I'm Madonna, Bitch I'm Madonna) Oh oh, oh oh (Bitch I'm Madonna, Bitch I'm Madonna) Who do you think you are?
 (Uh!)

 Hold up with my nose up